 Final years; assessment

-His last concert appearance in the States was on 16 March 1937 at Buffalo, New York, after which he made a farewell tour of Britain and Ireland, culminating in a tearful farewell at the Royal Albert Hall in London (27 November 1938).
+His last concert appearance in the US was on 16 March 1937 at Buffalo, New York, after which he made a farewell tour of Britain and Ireland, culminating in a tearful farewell at the Royal Albert Hall in London (27 November 1938).
 He came out of retirement during the second world war to sing on behalf of the Red Cross and continued to make recordings until 1942, when the onset of emphysema made further singing impossible.
 He lived for some months at the Shelbourne Hotel, Dublin, before finally retiring to his last home, ‘Glena’, Booterstown, Co.
-Dublin, where he died on 16 September 1945, aged 61.
+Dublin, where he died on 16 September 1945, aged sixty-one.
 He was buried, as he wished, in his papal uniform in Deansgrange cemetery, Co.
 Dublin.

 A bronze statue of McCormack by sculptor Elizabeth O'Kane (2008) stands in the Iveagh Gardens at the rear of the National Concert Hall, Dublin, and shows him in characteristic pose: ‘his head thrown back, his eyes closed, in his hands the little black book he always carried, open but never glanced at, as he wove a spell over his completely hushed listeners’, as the American critic Max de Schauensee recalled.
 De Schauensee was not alone in remarking on the illusion that no matter how large the auditorium, he had the sensation that the tenor was singing to him alone.
 After the tenor appeared in concert in Tokyo, the unnamed reviewer for the Japan Times commented: ‘Once he got settled by the piano he’d not shift his position at all, hardly; and you’d find yourself listening to that quiet soothing voice, that just came with no apparent effort, and seemed to be talking confidentially to each individual in the theatre’ (5 May 1926).

-He married (1906) in the pro-cathedral, Dublin, Lily Foley of Dublin, a singer who had also performed in St Louis in 1904; she and their two children survived him.
+He married (1906) in the Pro-Cathedral, Dublin, Lily Foley of Dublin, a singer who had also performed in St Louis in 1904; she and their two children survived him.
 His correspondence with Charles L. Wagner is in the Heinman Collection case, Library of Congress, Washington, DC.

 John McCormack was one of the most highly paid singers of his time, and his spending capacity fully matched his ability to earn money.
 He had houses on both sides of the Atlantic, taking up residence in Hollywood for a while and living like a grandee at Moore Abbey, Monasterevin, Co.
 Kildare, while he tried and failed, expensively, to win the English Derby.
 A better investment was his fine collection of paintings.